Ignocius/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:
+Flowchart added.
+Maybe there is a missunderstandable phrase in it, in the end I wrote "end of letters", I meant that the for loop iterated through our word.
+So now we can return our word counter!

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer: